Five Myths About Colorectal Cancer

 Myth: Colorectal cancer cannot be prevented.

-Truth: In many cases colorectal cancer can be prevented.
+Truth: In many cases, colorectal cancer can be prevented.
 Colorectal cancer almost always starts with a small growth called a polyp.
-If the polyp is found early, doctors can remove it and stop colorectal cancer before it starts.
+If the polyp is found early, it can be removed – stopping colorectal cancer before it starts.

-These tests can find polyps: double-contrast barium enema, flexible sigmoidoscopy, colonoscopy, or CT colonography (virtual colonoscopy).
-Talk to your doctor about which test is best for you.
+These tests can find polyps: colonoscopy, flexible sigmoidoscopy, double-contrast barium enema, or CT colonography (virtual colonoscopy).
+Talk to your health care provider about which test is best for you.

 Other ways to help lower your chances of getting colorectal cancer:

 - Get to and stay at a healthy weight throughout life; stay lean without being underweight.

 - Be physically active; limit the time you spend sitting, lying down, watching TV, etc.

 - Eat at least 2½ cups of vegetables and fruits each day.